Jennywjq/VClip/Semantic Analysis Pipeline/README.md

-Core Task: It reads the transcript from Stage 1 and uses the DeepSeek model to segment it into logical and semantically meaningful paragraphs.
+‼️Core Task: It reads the transcript from Stage 1 and uses the DeepSeek model to segment it into logical and semantically meaningful paragraphs.

-🔐 Prerequisite:Set up your own DeepSeek API key.
+📌 Note:Set up your own DeepSeek API key.
 Modify the script to include your API configuration.

-📊 Parsed Result: JSON output showing how many segments were created, including start and end timestamps for each paragraph.
+📝 Output: JSON output showing how many segments were created, including start and end timestamps for each paragraph.

 ```bash